Regina’s Leaders in Aluminum Wiring Remediation & Insurance Compliance

 -

-Improper neutral-to-ground bonding in the service equipment can cause:
+Improper neutral to ground bonding in the service equipment can cause:

 Stray voltage